 The Research Degrees Committee (RDCom) is the University-level committee which deals with research student matters, making recommendations to Senate on research degree policies and procedures, and confirming awards for and monitoring the progression of research students.
 In addition, RDCom is the committee which works with academic schools to support and enhance the research student experience.
-The committee meets four times a year.
-Research students are represented on RDCom by four student representatives.
-They are nominated by the Director of the Graduate School who will normally call for volunteers and arrange for election among research students on an annual basis.
+The committee meets three times a year.
+Research students are represented on RDCom by a student representative who works with student representatives at School level.
+They are nominated by the Director of Research and Doctoral Study who will normally call for volunteers and arrange for election among research students on an annual basis.

-Research Student Forum
+Research Student Representation